hprabh/azure-cleanroom-samples/README.md

 The parties can choose between a Managed HSM or a Premium Azure Key Vault for storing their encryption keys passing the `-kvType` paramter to the scripts below.

 ## Encrypt and upload data
-It is assumed that the publisher and consumer have had out-of-band communication and have agreed on the data sets that will be shared.
-In these samples it is assumed that the protected data is in the form of one or more files in one or more folders at the publisher's and consumer's end.
+It is assumed that the collaborators have had out-of-band communication and have agreed on the data sets that will be shared.
+In these samples it is assumed that the protected data is in the form of one or more files in one or more folders at each collaborators end.

-The setup involves creating an Azure resource group into which a storage account and a Managed HSM or Premium Key Vault are deployed.
-The dataset(s) in the form of files are encrypted (using the KEK-DEK approach mentioned earlier) and uploaded into the the storage account.
-Each folder in the source dataset would correspond to one storage container, and all files in that folder are [uploaded as blobs to Azure Storage using Customer Provided Keys](https://learn.microsoft.com/azure/storage/blobs/encryption-customer-provided-keys).
-The sample creates one symmetric key per folder (storage container).
+These dataset(s) in the form of files are encrypted using the [KEK-DEK](#kek-dek-based-encryption-approach) approach and uploaded into the the storage account created as part of [initializing the sample environment](#initializing-the-environment).
+Each folder in the source dataset would correspond to one Azure Blob storage container, and all files in the folder are uploaded as blobs to Azure Storage using specified encryption mode - [client-side encryption]() / server-side encryption using [customer provided key](https://learn.microsoft.com/azure/storage/blobs/encryption-customer-provided-keys).
+Only one symmetric key (DEK) is created per folder (blob storage container).

 ```mermaid
 sequenceDiagram